Akagi-kun/CMEP/README.md

 - Vulkan SDK

 all except the Vulkan SDK are prepackaged or built automatically once the build script is run.
+These projects are external to this one and are not affiliated with this project in any way, when using this project take care to follow licenses of the dependencies.

 ### License
 This project is licensed under the MIT license (see the `LICENSE` file for more information).